azure562/portfolio_repo/potential-metaverse/README.md

+## Overview

 This is the capstone project of the course **Introduction to Blockchain and Crypto** by Codecademy.

 ## Goal

-Create a completely decentralized dapp using web3 tech.
+Create a completely decentralized application (dapp) using web3 tech.

 ## Objectives